Quantori-Academy/dz-team/docs/working-with-swagger/swagger.md

 ### Step 5: Final Steps

-Once you've completed the schema registration and route updates, the API documentation will automatically be generated and available in Swagger at [127.0.0.1:1337/docs](http://127.0.0.1:1337/docs).
+Once you've completed the schema registration and route updates, the API documentation will automatically be generated and available in Swagger at [127.0.0.1:1337/docs](http://127.0.0.1:1337/docs) or [localhost:1337/docs](http://localhost:1337/docs).